Asclera Prescribing Information

 Polidocanol did not affect reproductive performance (fertility) of rats when administered intermittently at dosages up to 10 mg/kg (approximately equal to the maximum human dose on the basis of body surface area).

-The primary effectiveness endpoint was improvement of veins judges by a blinded panel.
-Digital images of the selected treatment area were taken prior to injection, compared with those taken at 12 weeks post-treatment, and rated on a 5-point scale (1 = worse than before, 2 = same as before, 3 = moderate improvement, 4 = good improvement, 5 = complete treatment success_; results are shown in Table 2.
+The primary effectiveness endpoint was improvement of veins judged by a blinded panel.
+Digital images of the selected treatment area were taken prior to injection, compared with those taken at 12 weeks post-treatment, and rated on a 5-point scale (1 = worse than before, 2 = same as before, 3 = moderate improvement, 4 = good improvement, 5 = complete treatment success); results are shown in Table 2.

 |Treatment Group||Polidocanol (n=155)||STS (n=105)||Placebo (n=53)|

-|Digital Photograph Scores at 12 Weeks|
+|Digital Photograph Scores at 12 weeks|

-|Digital Photograph Scores at 26 Weeks|
+|Digital Photograph Scores at 26 weeks|

 The secondary efficacy criterion was the rate of treatment success, pre-defined as a score of 4 or 5 with patients scoring 1, 2, or 3 considered treatment failures; results are shown in Table 3.

-|Treatment success?*||Polidocanol (n=155)||STS (n=105)||Placebo (n=53)|
+|Treatment Success*||Polidocanol (n=155)||STS (n=105)||Placebo (n=53)|

 |At 12 weeks (Visit 4)|